Foundation Repair Dictionary

 Moisture content tends to matter most when changes are uneven or rapid, particularly in moisture-sensitive soils.
 Consistency is often more important than absolute moisture level.

-• A monolithic slab is a type of slab-on-grade foundation where the slab and thickened edges or footings are poured at the same time.
+A type of slab-on-grade foundation where the slab and thickened edges or footings are poured at the same time.
 This creates a single, continuous concrete element.

 Monolithic slabs tend to matter most when understanding how loads are distributed and where reinforcement is placed.
 In many homes, they perform as intended without drawing attention.